 The Republic of Ireland occupies most of the island of Ireland, off the coast of England and Wales.
 Its capital, Dublin, is the birthplace of writers like Oscar Wilde, and home of Guinness beer.
 Few countries have an image so plagued by cliché.
-From shamrocks and shillelaghs (Irish fighting sticks) to leprechauns and lovable rogues, there's a plethora of platitudes to wade through before you reach the real Ireland.
+From shamrocks and shillelaghs (Irish fighting sticks) to leprechauns and lovable rogues, there are a plethora of platitudes to wade through before you reach the real Ireland.

-The Irish might be known for St Patrick’s Day, four-leaf clover and Guinness - but also for its almost mythical natural beauty; for the string of deep-blue Lakes of Killarney, for the serene Connemara Mountains and for the mystic beauty of the limestone desert called the Burren, for the wildly dramatic Giant’s Causeway and the many hues of green in the Glens of Antrim.
+The Irish might be known for St Patrick’s Day, four-leaf clover, and Guinness - but also for its almost mythical natural beauty; for the string of deep-blue Lakes of Killarney, for the serene Connemara Mountains, and for the mystic beauty of the limestone desert called the Burren, for the wildly dramatic Giant’s Causeway and the many hues of green in the Glens of Antrim.

 Ireland has been called the `Emerald Isle’- and with good reason too.
-Immortalised in poetry and prose, in painting and in tourist literature too, Ireland with its historic cities and the legendary warmth and hospitality of its people is an attractive destination as more and more visitors find out year after year!
+Immortalized in poetry and prose, in painting and in tourist literature too, Ireland with its historic cities and the legendary warmth and hospitality of its people is an attractive destination as more and more visitors find out year after year!

 For details on Northern Ireland please see the United-Kingdom page.